Vintage ABA Team Logos

 Warren Jabali was the most feared man in the league, perhaps the most violent guard of all time.
 He was Vernon Maxwell in the 1970's.
 He was named the ABA Rookie of the Year in 1969, after averaging 21 points, 9 rebounds and 3 assists.
 Jabali had a deep dislike for the teams star Rick Barry.
 After Barry was injured Jabali took over the scoring slack, averaging over 28 points per game in the playoffs in route to the ABA playoff MVP.

-The deep cast of Oakland role players were valuble throughout the season.
+The deep cast of Oakland role players were valuable throughout the season.
 Reserves Ira Harge, Henry Logan, Jim Eakins, and Gary Bradds played valuable roles after Barry went down with an injury.

 The Original Oakland Oaks